Skip to main content

 Gender Equality, Disability and Social Inclusion (GEDSI)

 In Southeast Asia, women and girls, people with disabilities and marginalised populations often have reduced access to economic opportunities and are disproportionately in vulnerable employment.
-Although recognition of the importance of gender equality, disability equity and social inclusion to sustainable development in Southeast Asia is increasing.
+Recognition of the importance of gender equality, disability equity and social inclusion to sustainable development in Southeast Asia is increasing.

-We will increase economic opportunity for women, people with disability and marginalised groups.
-Investments centred on GEDSI will be key to sharing the benefits of prosperity.
-Programs such as Investing in Women place women at the forefront of economic development, supporting them to participate fully as employees and entrepreneurs by reducing or removing structural barriers, including prohibitive gender norms.
+We increase economic opportunity for women, people with disability and marginalised groups, sharing the benefits of prosperity.
+Programs such as Investing in Women place women at the forefront of economic development, supporting them to participate fully as employees and entrepreneurs by reducing or removing structural barriers, including harmful gender norms.

-Continued engagement in Southeast Asia through Women’s World Banking will drive approaches to financial inclusion.
+Continued engagement in Southeast Asia through Women's World Banking drives financial inclusion.
 We will support efforts to scale gender-lens investing and consider options to incorporate a stronger focus on disability and social inclusion.

-Australia will engage Southeast Asia partners to better understand what works to prevent and end gender-based violence through a new regional platform.
-We will work with partners to make schools safer for girls and address harmful gender norms.
+Australia engages Southeast Asia partners to better understand what works to prevent and end gender-based violence through the Southeast Asia Gender-based Violence Prevention Platform.
+We work with partners to make schools safer for girls and address harmful gender norms.

 Back to top